tetsufmbio/taxontree/README.md

 ```

 > NOTE: A **valid email address** is required for TaxOnTree execution to request data from
 other servers like NCBI and UniProt.
-The email address is requested by the admin of those
+The email address is requested by those servers admin
-servers to contact you when necessary.
+to contact you when necessary.
 This could happen if you are using TaxOnTree excessively.
 To run TaxOnTree without internet connection, refer to the manual in docs folder.

 This will install all TaxOnTree dependencies at $HOME/.taxontree/ folder and create
 an executable named taxontree.
 The installation process will also attempt to install
-some third-party software that are in src folder.
+some third-party software that is in src folder.
 This includes:

 * [MUSCLE](https://www.drive5.com/muscle/);
 * [Clustal Omega](http://www.clustal.org/omega/);